Skip to main content

 It’s also fun to look at where the books and history diverge a bit.
 For instance, the books make it feel like the family was always out on the "Little Town on the Prairie," but the Ingalls family actually spent a significant amount of time living right in the heart of the village.
 Charles eventually built a home on Third Street so the girls could be closer to school and Ma could be closer to church.
 He served as a Justice of the Peace and a Deputy Sheriff, proving that while he might have had "itchy feet" for the wilderness, he was a pillar of the very civilization he often tried to outrun.

 So, did the Ingalls family found De Smet?
 Legally, they were part of a larger wave of pioneers and railroad employees.
 But in every way that matters to us today, they are the reason De Smet exists in the cultural imagination.
 Without them, it might have remained just another stop on the Dakota Central line.
-Instead, because of their grit during the Hard Winter and Laura’s gift for storytelling, they didn't just found a town—they gave it a legacy that has outlived the frontier itself.
+Instead, because of their grit during The Long Winter and Laura’s gift for storytelling, they didn't just found a town, they gave it a legacy that has outlived the frontier itself.

 Laura Ingalls Wilder's Legacy

 Even the timeline in the books gets a little fuzzy to suit the narrative.
 For example, the town grew much faster and was much more "civilized" than Laura’s writing suggests.
 By the time they were settled, De Smet already had a burgeoning business district and a complicated social hierarchy.
-Acknowledging these "un-pretty" facts doesn't take away from their legacy, though.
+Acknowledging these facts doesn't take away from their legacy, though.
 If anything, it makes their story more impressive.
-They weren't legends; they were real people navigating the corporate-driven expansion of the West, clinging to a piece of land that the environment repeatedly tried to take back.
+The Ingalls family wasn't just legends.
+They were real people navigating the corporate-driven expansion of the West, clinging to a piece of land that the environment repeatedly tried to take back.

 Comments